MentallyStable4sure/Eremite/README.md

   - Open startup_config.json and edit token from [your applications developer portal](https://discord.com/developers/applications)
   - Open dbconfig.json and edit with your mysql database credentials (you can use MAMP if you just want to test it locally or phpmyadmin)

-  > CONFIGS NOTE: If you want to test server build navigate to [releases](/releases) since build already has all the configs in json, but if u want to start it as a project (in debug mode for example), you gotta move those juice config folder files into /bin/debug(or release)/net8.0/
+  > CONFIGS NOTE: If you want to test server build navigate to [releases](https://github.com/MentallyStable4sure/Eremite/releases) since build already has all the configs in json, but if u want to start it as a project (in debug mode for example), you gotta move this juicy config folder into /bin/debug(or release)/net8.0/

 ### Want a custom DB?